Red Skull: Albert Malik

 After the disappearance of Johann Schmidt in 1945, the reputation of the Red Skull was still formidable enough to prove useful.
 In 1953, Soviet Russian KGB agent Albert Malik set up his spy/criminal organization in Algeria and assumed the Red Skull identity (Красный Череп), pretending that he was the original, when he was actually serving Soviet interests, in Captain America Comics #61.
 During the 1950s, he faced the then-active version of Captain America, who was also pretending to be the original.
 While the Captain and Bucky (Jack Monroe) were placed into suspended animation when his flawed replicate of the Super-Soldier Formula seriously affected his and Bucky's minds, Malik continued his activities, and over time severed his links to the Soviet Union.

-He was also responsible for the deaths of Richard Parker and Mary Fitzpatrick-Parker, the parents of Peter Parker, tipped off by the supercriminal Gustav "the Gentleman" Fiers to their spy status.
+He was also responsible for the deaths of Richard and Mary Parker, the parents of Peter Parker, tipped off by the supercriminal Gustav "the Gentleman" Fiers to their spy status.

 Malik was later killed by a Scourge of the Underworld, operating on behalf of the original Red Skull (Johann Schmidt) disguised as a pilot.